cheomanigua/bwadocs/content/docs/authentication.md

     apises <-- "5" --> admin
 ```

-- **1**: The user submits the login form containing the email and password.
+-   **1.** The user submits the login form containing the email and password.
 The client-side Firebase JS SDK intercepts the submit event.
-- **2**: The client-side Firebase JS SDK calls `signInWithEmailAndPassword`, sending the credentials to the Auth Emulator for verification.
+-   **2.** The client-side Firebase JS SDK calls `signInWithEmailAndPassword`, sending the credentials to the Auth Emulator for verification.
-- **3**: If successful, the Auth Emulator returns the User Credential object, which includes a newly generated, short-lived ID Token.
+-   **3.** If successful, the Auth Emulator returns the User Credential object, which includes a newly generated, short-lived ID Token.
-- **4**: The client makes a POST request to the custom backend endpoint, `/api/sessionLogin`, sending the ID Token to initiate a secure session.
+-   **4.** The client makes a POST request to the custom backend endpoint, `/api/sessionLogin`, sending the ID Token to initiate a secure session.
-- **5**: The Go API uses the Admin SDK Auth Client to call `VerifyIDToken` to confirm the token's validity and get the user's `UID`.
+-   **5.** The Go API uses the Admin SDK Auth Client to call `VerifyIDToken` to confirm the token’s validity and get the user’s `UID`.
-- **6**: The backend verifies the ID Token and generates a long-lived Session Cookie using `authClient.SessionCookie()`, and sets it on the client's browser via the HTTP response header.
+-   **6.** The backend verifies the ID Token and generates a long-lived Session Cookie using `authClient.SessionCookie()`, and sets it on the client’s browser via the HTTP response header.

 ```mermaid
 sequenceDiagram